RipCityBassWorks/capstone-project/README.md

 Displays the binary value output <br />
 of the LFSR as hexadecimal digits on <br />
 the 7 segment display

+### display_counter.vhd
+STATUS: complete <br />
+Handles the timing for the 7 segment display <br />
+-- Anode and cathode are both driven low when active <br />
+-- All digits should be driven once every 1 to 16ms <br />
+-- Refresh period is 10ms <br />
+-- 100Hz refresh rate <br />
+-- A digit is refreshed every 2.5ms

 ### delay_counter.vhd